dexiouz/100DaysOfCode/README.md

 ## Day99 of #100DaysOfCode
-### Understanding the requirements of inheriting constructor
+### Understanding the requirements of inheriting constructor.